English Version V2 – April 2006 Download as PDF for printing

 Fairy |

-for having the Fairy with one of your followers at the beginning of your
+point for having the Fairy with one of your followers at the beginning of

-for having the Fairy with one of your followers when anyone scores for a
+points for having the Fairy with one of your followers when anyone scores for

 |